Sashko-Milushev/boom-shop/readme.md

 - '/css': Contains stylesheets
 - '/sampleData': Contains data for rendering the project

+## Contributing
+Contributions are welcome!
+If you'd like to contribute to Boom-Shop, feel free to fork this repository, create a feature branch, and submit a pull request.
+Ensure your code follows the existing coding style and includes appropriate documentation.

 ## License
 This project is licensed under the MIT License.